- Student Engagement

 Loss and Reinstatement of Eligibility

 Students who do not meet these standards will be notified of the reason(s) for the loss of eligibility.
 A student may appeal the loss of their eligibility, in writing, to the Financial Aid Office by completing a Satisfactory Academic Progress Appeal Form.
 The Satisfactory Academic Progress Appeal Committee will consider appeals and the Financial Aid Office will notify the student of the decision, via your student email account.
-All appeals must be supported by documentation or will not be considered.
+All appeals must be supported by documentation or they will not be considered.
 A student who chooses not to appeal or whose appeal is denied may return at his/her own expense and complete the classes necessary to meet the required standards to reinstate their aid.
-Refunds and Repayments for Title IV Financial Aid Recipients
+Refunds and Repayments for Title IV Financial Aid Recipients.
+For more information on the impact of drops and withdraws please see the Financial Aid website.

 Change in Enrollment Status during the Full Refund Period